parsampsh/adminx/doc/README.md

 # Adminx Documentation
-welcome to the adminx documentation.
+Welcome to the Adminx documentation.

 ## Table of content